Manual Machining

 face mill

-A wide, round milling cutter that contains multiple cutting teeth and is often used to remove large amounts of material.
+A flat mill cutter with multiple cutting teeth surrounding the bottom edge.
 Face mills cut with their face and periphery.

 face milling